country-house_1024

 By Joseph Marovitch

-You have that beautiful lakeside country home up north or in the townships, going to waste because you’re not using it.
-You’re too busy or you spend most of your vacation time down south.
+You have that beautiful lakeside country home up north or in the townships, which is going to waste because you’re not using it.
+You’re too busy, or you spend most of your vacation time down south.

 Renting, on the other hand, can be a great option.
 Is there a market for nice cottages by the lake?
 The answer is yes, there is a great demand for country cottage rentals.